neel24/admin-mode/README.md

 # Admin Mode

 Admin Mode is a Discord bot used for admin management.
-It also uses the Giphy API to generate a hilarious gif whenever a user is kicked/banned!
+It can perform moderation as well as role management actions.

+You can invite the bot to your server by using [this link](https://discord.com/oauth2/authorize?client_id=715577789612556408&scope=bot&permissions=8).

 ## Available commands